Immigration and employment permits during COVID-19

 EU Treaty Rights applications and renewals

 It may be more difficult to supply the documents you need to make your application.
-ISD has said that it will not refuse applications where some documents cannot be provided because of the COVID-19 emergency.
+ISD will not refuse applications where some documents cannot be provided because of COVID-19 within reason.
 You should send the documents that you can provide, and explain in your application that you will send the rest of the documents later.

 ISD will continue to send permission letters and temporary permission letters during this period.

 If your EU citizen family member has lost their job because of the COVID-19 pandemic, this will not affect your immigration status.

 You can still apply for citizenship by naturalisation when you are eligible to do so.
 You should expect a delay in the return of original documents to you.

 Citizenship ceremonies are suspended because of COVID-19.
 If you are approved for citizenship, you will be invited to complete the process by signing a statutory declaration in front of a witness.
 ISD will send you the form by email.
 You do not have to contact ISD about this.

 Interviews for international protection are taking place by video conference until further notice.